 rejoined the Pilgrims and continued to assist them.

-- Squanto remains an important figure in the celebration Thanksgiving.
+Squanto remains an important figure in the celebration of Thanksgiving.